affanSkhan/sixsigma-ml-attrition/paper/05_final_results.md

 ✅ **Robust performance** under bootstrap resampling (1000 resamples, stable CIs)
 ✅ **Preprocessing invariance** (F1 variation < 1% across configurations)
+✅ **Threshold stability** (F1 range = 0.076 across 6 cutoffs)
+✅ **Well-calibrated probabilities** (Brier score = 0.124, enabling reliable risk scoring)
 ✅ **Fairness** (no gender bias, recall difference = 8.1%)
 ✅ **Interpretability** (logistic regression with clear feature coefficients)
 ✅ **Production-readiness** (serialized pipeline, documented metadata, reproducible)

 This final model **fulfills the Control phase of the DMAIC methodology**, transitioning the project from experimentation to sustained production deployment.
 The combination of cost-sensitive learning and threshold optimization proved more effective than complex techniques (SMOTE, ensembles) for this small-to-medium dataset, validating the principle of **parsimony in machine learning**.
+Additional robustness checks (threshold sensitivity, calibration analysis) confirm the model's reliability for production deployment with confidence in both binary predictions and probabilistic risk scores.

 **Next Steps:**
 1. **Deploy to production** with real-time prediction API